bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/project-list.md

 |3|[JCR Runner](https://bloomreach-forge.github.io/jcr-runner)<br/>Do bulk operations on a running JCR repository over RMI.|[Repository](https://github.com/bloomreach-forge/jcr-runner/)|

 ##### Forge Maven Skin
-The [BloomReach Forge Maven Skin](https://bloomreach-forge.github.io/forge-maven-skin) for documentation sites, with its [repository](https://github.com/bloomreach-forge/forge-maven-skin/), is not bound to a product version.
+The [Bloomreach Forge Maven Skin](https://bloomreach-forge.github.io/forge-maven-skin) for documentation sites, with its [repository](https://github.com/bloomreach-forge/forge-maven-skin/), is not bound to a product version.